 Since this is only pertinent for measurements at single intensity levels, another script is provided which automates this for a range of levels: it incrementally adjusts the LED level, records the power, and converts it into intensity.
 The result is a calibration curve of DAQ device output voltage versus intensity, which can be later used when programming experiments.
-An example of such a calibration curve is shown in Figure~\ref{fig:FIG4}e.
+An example of such a calibration curve is shown in Figure~\ref{fig:FIG4}e for the 470~nm source in the $5 \times 5~\text{mm}^2$ configuration.
 This automated script can only be used when the LED driver is being used to drive the LEDs.

-\subsection{Sinusoidal light harmonic correction}
+\subsection{Sinusoidal Light Harmonic Correction}

 When driving LEDs, a non-linear relationship between input current and output intensity is commonly observed, primarily due to heating effects.
 This non-linearity poses challenges when precise waveforms are required (e.g., for generating perfectly sinusoidal illumination).
 In practice, when a pure sinusoidal electrical signal is applied to the LEDs, the resulting optical waveform often contains harmonics.
 The extent of this distortion depends on the drive current level and the associated heating effects.
 In this subsection, we detail a protocol we developed to correct such distortions~\cite{Pellissier2022a}, and show results of its application to each of the LEDs in the system.
 It should be noted that at lower current levels, harmonic content is minimal and correction is generally unnecessary.
 For this reason, the harmonic correction protocol was applied only when using the LED driver, and not when driving LEDs directly with the waveform generator.